 3,4,5-trimethoxycinnamic acid, aka sinapinic acid methyl ether, is a naturally occurring derivative of cinnamic acid.
 It is very closely related in structure to sinapinic acid, ferulic acid, and caffeic acid.
 It is also a major metabolite of elemicin.
-The acute toxicity of this compound is extremely low, with comparable LD50/toxicity values to ferulic acid and sinapinic acid, both of which are non-toxic nutrients and fundamental building blocks for lignins (the fundamental structural component of wood and plant fibers).
-Along with other cinnamic acid derivatives, it is found ubiquitously in all organisms in the plant kingdom.
+It is part of a class of phytochemicals known as cinnamates or cinnamic acids, originally isolated from cinnamon (Cinnamomum spp).

 Available as the free acid, and trans isomer only.